syncfusion-content/wpf-docs/wpf/Menu/Command-Binding-and-Command-Target-Support.md

 ---
 layout: post
-title: Command Binding and Command Target Support in WPF Menu control | Syncfusion
+title: Command Binding and Command Target Support in WPF Menu | Syncfusion
 description: Learn here all about Command Binding and Command Target Support support in Syncfusion WPF Menu (MenuAdv) control and more.
 platform: wpf
 control: MenuAdv